About the job:

 In order to become a Physicist, you will need to earn a bachelor's degree in Physics (4 years) and a Master's degree (1-2 years)

 The four major areas in which physics majors can find jobs are industry, government, laboratories, and colleges and universities.
-Your best sources for job openings are likely to be your college professors and advisers.
+Your best sources for job openings are likely to be your college professors and advisors.

 There is a small fee of $75 for participating in this activity, which also includes a meal, a take home certificate, and more.